Feeling stuck in old patterns?

 • ability to regulate your feelings

-• ability to take care of yourself in all levels
+• ability to take care of yourself

 • ability to form lasting, loving and meaningful relationships